 The purpose of the Handbook is to assist officials involved in regulatory activities.
-It can also be used as a basis for training courses or for self-training of regulatory techniques.
+Readers can draw inspiration from it, can learn how colleagues have tackled a certain regulatory challenge and can even develop a tailor-made systematic approach to improve their regulation.
+The Handbook can also be used as a basis for training courses or for self-training.

 - the constitution or similar documents setting the legal frame,

 - the sector-specific policies followed by the government, administration, or institution,

 - the impact assessment, better regulation, simplification, and other regulatory policies,

 - the procedural settings of the respective jurisdiction.